crypto101/book/src/block-ciphers.rst

 with :term:`public-key encryption` algorithms, which have a distinct key for encryption and decryption.

 A block cipher is a *keyed permutation*.
-First, the key determines exactly which blocks are mapped.
-Second, the permutation aspect allows mapping of all possible blocks to other blocks.
-Permutation is important because the recipient must map blocks back to the original blocks by analyzing one-to-one.
+It is a *permutation* because the block cipher maps each possible block to another block.
+It is also a *keyed* permutation because the key determines exactly which blocks map to which.
+It is important for the block cipher to be a permutation because the recipient must map blocks back to the original blocks.

 We illustrate this by looking at a block cipher with an impractical, tiny 4-bit block size. :math:`2^4 = 16` possible blocks.
 Since each